- What is the importance of residence determination?

 - Where can I go for further information?

-The general rule is that a student must have established and maintained permanent residence in California for at least one year immediately preceding the residence determination date in order to qualify as a resident student for tuition purposes.
+The general rule is that a legally capable of establishing residency must have have established and maintained permanent residence in California for at least one year immediately preceding the residence determination date in order to qualify as a resident student for tuition purposes.
 A residence determination date is set for each academic term and is the date from which residence is determined for that term.

 - Residence Determination Dates: